This post was last updated on October 6th, 2020 at 12:16 pm

 Kansas.arrests.org: The Kansas arrests.org page has nine counties in their database but very low engagement on their listings.

-Kentucky.arrests.org: There are a whopping 70 counties in the Kentucky arrests.org database although the engagement and commenting across all of these listings is actually on the low side given the quantity.
+Kentucky.arrests.org: There are a whopping 70 counties in the Kentucky arrests.org database although the engagement and comments across all Arrests.org KY listings are actually on the low side given the quantity.

 Louisiana.arrests.org: 19 counties make up the Louisiana arrests.org page with moderate engagement throughout the site.